-- The Café Chat in Vesta was organized by Holly Hatlewick and Brian Pfarr, from Renville and Redwood SWCDs trained some 50 agency staff and farmers in early April.
+- The Café Chat in Vesta was organized by Holly Hatlewick and Brian Pfarr, from Renville and Redwood SWCDs, and trained some 50 agency staff and farmers in early April.

-- There were 4 scholarship recipients from this year and 3 from previous years involved with the “Dirt Rich: Building Soil Health Experts” in August.
+- There were 4 scholarship recipients from 2018 and 3 from previous years involved with the “Dirt Rich: Building Soil Health Experts” in August, 2018.

 - Another example of a “downstream” event is from Michigan.
 An NRCS employee attended the 2017 Midwest Soil Health and recently held the “downstream” event on September 20.
 This event had numerous sponsors and cooperators including MI NRCS, Eaton Conservation District, MSU Extension, MI Angus Association, MI Cattleman’s Association, MI Farm Bureau, and Single Tree Farm.
 The event had 35 participants on a hot and humid rainy day.

 - A good example of cooperation between nongovernment agencies and agencies are the events that Pheasants Forever were part of.
 They organized 7 events with one event working with 3 conservation districts and a watershed district.
 In total the Pheasants Forever events had 236 participants at their 7 events.